Nagoya: Things I Couldn't See

 ~3 min

-In the morning, I can barely wake up, I feel so lethargic, my calves are swollen, three big calli pop up on my feet and it’s painful when I put it on the floor.
-I lay my body again and sleep like a shrimp.
+In the morning, I could barely wake up.
+I felt so lethargic, my calves were swollen, three big calluses popped up on my feet and it was painful when I put them on the floor.
+I laid my body down again and slept like a shrimp.

-Because of the soreness in my calves, I walk tiptoeing and limber while enduring the pain.
-I visit Nagoya castle.
-In front of the outer complex, a big samurai statue named Kato Kiyomasa sits tight, holds a sword handle on its left hand, and tassel on the right.
-The environment almost the same as the Imperial Palace in Tokyo.
-The main castle is mighty and beautifully carved.
-I hope I can see the interior part of the main castle but it turns out there is maintenance inside.
-Visitors can still reach inside the complex.
-My disappointment at least is relieved by a samurai performance near the gate entrance and some ninjas in black suits wandering around and surrounded by people who asked for photos.
-On the way back to the hostel I encounter a shopping street called Endoji Shotengai.
-There is a street performer playing traditional Irish songs, an energetic boy doing step dance in the middle of the mini orchestra.
+Because of the soreness in my calves, I walked gingerly on tiptoes while enduring the pain.
+I visited Nagoya Castle.
+In front of the outer complex, a big samurai statue named Kato Kiyomasa sat tight, holding a sword handle in its left hand and a tassel in the right.
+The environment was almost the same as the Imperial Palace in Tokyo.
+The main castle was mighty and beautifully carved.
+I hoped I could see the interior part of the main castle but it turned out there was maintenance inside.
+Visitors could still reach inside the complex.
+My disappointment was at least relieved by a samurai performance near the gate entrance and some ninjas in black suits wandering around, surrounded by people who asked for photos.
+On the way back to the hostel I encountered a shopping street called Endoji Shotengai.
+There was a street performer playing traditional Irish songs, an energetic boy doing step dance in the middle of the mini orchestra.

 Hotel: Shochikubai Hostel No.3 - Men only